-- 1 tablespoons coriander seeds
+- 1 tablespoon coriander seeds

 - 2 teaspoons fennel seeds

-- 1 teaspoons mustard seeds
+- 1 teaspoon mustard seeds

 - 6– 10 cloves garlic- sliced thickly

-- ½ an onion sliced (optional)
+- 1/2 an onion sliced (optional)

-- Other optional additions- whole cloves, dill seeds, whole allspice, fresh ginger slices, fresh chilies or chili flakes, celery seeds, peppercorns, cumin seeds, star anise, fresh herbs.
+- Other optional additions- whole cloves, dill seeds, whole allspice, fresh ginger slices, fresh chilies or chili flakes, celery seeds, peppercorns, cumin seeds, star anise, other fresh herbs.

 - Prep your veggies.
 Wash them well and slice, quarter, or cut into spears, or leave whole ( like with green beans, asparagus, okra etc)

-- In two quart size mason jars, divide the garlic and whole spices.
+- In two quart-size mason jars, divide the garlic and whole spices.

 - Using a funnel, carefully pour the hot liquid into the jars, making sure to submerge all the veggies, pressing down on them with the end of a wooden spoon.
-You may be able to add more veggies at this point, just make sure the liquid completely covers the veggies leaving at least a half inch of room between the liquid and lid.
+You may be able to add more veggies at this point, just make sure the liquid completely covers the veggies leaving at least a half-inch of room between the liquid and lid.